memo/ofxMSATensorFlow/README.md

 Follow instructions on setting it up, dependencies, compiling etc. http://openframeworks.cc/setup/linux-install/

 ## Get QT Creator IDE
 I've supplied project files for QT Creator IDE.
-So quickest way to get up and running is to use that (I've never used it before, but so far it looks pretty decent).
+So quickest way to get up and running is to use that (I'd never used it before, but so far it looks pretty decent).
 Download and install the QT Creator IDE http://openframeworks.cc/setup/qtcreator/
 It shouldn't be too hard to setup a new projects for other IDEs.
 More on this below.